Example Software

 Initialize Serial Ports for USB and ESP32-S Communications

-The USB port is set for serial mode of operation at 115200 baud for display in the Serial Monitor window.
+The first thing the Teensy 4.1 program does is initialize the USB port for serial mode of operation at 115200 baud for display in the Serial Monitor window.

 The Serial 1 port of the Teensy 4.1 is hardwired to the Serial 2 port of the ESP32-S. It initializes Serial1 for communication with the ESP32-S at 115,200 baud.
 The baud rate is arbitrary and just needs to match the baud rate that the ESP32-S serial port is set to.